Las Vegas Strip: Mega-resorts

+In 1986, Kerkorian founded MGM Resorts International to begin operating resorts in Las Vegas.
 The opening of The Mirage in 1989 set a new level to the Las Vegas experience, as smaller hotels and casinos made way for the larger mega-resorts.
 In the 1990s, more than 12 new hotels opened, including themed hotels like the Luxor, Excalibur, and Mandalay Bay.
 At $1.7B, the most expensive hotel in the world at the time, The Bellagio, was built in the 1990s.
 In 1993, the launch of the Mystère show at the new Treasure Island hotel by Cirque du Soleil marked a key point in transforming Las Vegas Strip entertainment.

 In an effort to attract families, resorts offered more attractions geared toward youth, but had limited success.
 The current MGM Grand opened in 1993.

+Currently, the MGM Resorts International owns and operates several properties, including the current MGM Grand, The Bellagio, The New York-New York, Mandalay Bay, Luxor, Excalibur, Park MGM, The Cosmopolitan and The CityCenter complex in Las Vegas.

 In addition to the large hotels, casinos and resorts, the Strip is home to many attractions, such as M&M's World, Adventuredome and the Fashion Show Mall.

 Nevada National Guard assist with New Year's Eve security.